pescoto0325/Pablo_Portfolio/README.md

-# Pablo's Data Science Portfolio
+# Pablo's Data Analytics Portfolio
-Data Science Projects
+Data Analytics Projects

 Hello there and welcome to my highlight reel for projects!